Dassault Rafale: Demonstration

 At the same time as the multinational talks were occurring, Dassault-Breguet had been busy designing its Avion de Combat Experimental (ACX).
 During late 1978, prior to France's joining of the ECA, Dassault received contracts for the development of project ACT 92 (Avion de Combat Tactique, meaning "Tactical Combat Airplane").
 The following year, the National Office for Aviation Studies and Research began studying the possible configurations of the new fighter under the codename Rapace ("Bird of Prey").
 By March 1980, the number of configurations had been narrowed down to four, two of which had a combination of canards, delta wings and a single vertical tail-fin.
 The ACX project was given political impetus when the French government awarded a contract for two (later reduced to one) technology demonstrator aircraft on 13 April 1983.
 The government and industry would each provide half of the development cost, with first flight to take place in 1986.
 At the time, there was no guarantee that the effort would result in a full-scale development programme, and the aircraft remained a purely "proof-of concept" test vehicle.
 In an effort to harmonize design specifics with the requirements of other countries while collaboration talks were being held, Dassault sized the ACX aircraft in the 9.5 tonne range.
 After France decided to pull out of the multilateral talks, designers focused on a more compact size, as specified by the Air Force.
-The ACX programmed was renamed Rafale ("squall") in April 1985.
+The ACX programme was renamed Rafale ("squall") in April 1985.